EjayGit/README-Template/README.md

 ## Resources

 ### XAMPP
+* <a href="https://www.apachefriends.org/">XAMPP</a> is very easy to download and install for Windows.
+Simply follow the GUI on installation.

 ### PHP
 * Beyond the above, learning PHP and cURL was a relatively simple task due to the amount of help available.